 Over the years, with some regularity, an old bottle of cognac has been ‘discovered’ that is claimed to be the oldest bottle of cognac in the world.
 How reliable is this?
 This is a difficult matter and below I give some explanation as to why.

-Cognac was already being made in the 16th century, only it was not called cognac then.
-The name cognac only started to come into vogue in the mid-17th century.
+Cognac was already made in the 16th century, only it was not called cognac then.
+The name cognac only came into use in the mid-17th century.
 At that time, cognac was mainly sold in wooden barrels.
 The use of bottles for cognac only started around 1850.
-Brand names were not recorded until then.
+Brand names were not registered until then.
 It was only from 1856 that brand names were registered.

 So if a bottle of cognac is found from, say, 1715, and it has a brand name of AE Dor or Jules Robin to name just two companies that were not founded until the 19th century, then these companies must have found old barrels of cognac somewhere and must have been able to trace what the distillation date was.
 Of course, it is now impossible to verify how reliable that data is.
 Especially if those companies no longer exist, like Jules Robin.

 This is not to say it is all out of the blue.
-But some suspicion and vigilance is required.
+But a healthy dose of suspicion and vigilance is called for.

 Of a few bottles, the history is reasonably documented.
 Such as some bottles that have spent more than 100 years in a top French restaurant, like a cognac Clos de Griffier from 1738, for example, or the Gautiers from 1762.

 Below is a table of vintage cognacs from the 18th century and older.
-(I cannot guarantee that these do not include fraudulent bottles.)
+As you can see, a lot of those are considered forgeries.

 Distillation year